-Later on May 2, Princess Charlotte made her first public appearance with her parents on the steps outside the hospital.
+Princess Charlotte made her first public appearance on the day of her birth with her parents on the steps outside the hospital.
 They soon left to go stay at their residence at London's Kensington Palace.
 Before long, the infant princess received visits from other members of the royal family, including her grandfather Prince Charles and her great-grandmother, the reigning queen Elizabeth II.

 Since her arrival, the new princess has been inundated with gifts from around the world.
 A Tasmanian merino wool blanket was sent to her by Australian prime minister Tony Abbott on behalf of his country.
 Israeli president Reuven Rivlin expressed his country's congratulations with a pink dress bearing the words "From Israel with love."

 A few days after her birth, Princess Charlotte left London with her family.
-She is expected to live at the family's country home, Anmer Hall, for the next few months.
-Her father has taken paternity leave from his job as an air ambulance pilot to spend time with her.
+She lived at the family's country home, Anmer Hall, for the next few months.
+Her father took paternity leave from his job as an air ambulance pilot to spend time with her.